hmrc/customs-inventory-linking-imports/README.md

-# customs-inventory-linking-imports
+# Customs Inventory Linking Imports

-This service offers an interface for submitting custom inventory linking import declarations.
+The Customs Inventory Linking Imports service offers an interface for submitting Custom Inventory Linking Import declarations.

 The objective of the Customs Inventory Linking Imports API is as below: